Shun Nakamura (footballer)

-Shun Nakamura (中村 駿, Nakamura Shun) is a Japanese footballer who plays as a midfielder for club Júbilo Iwata.
+Shun Nakamura (中村 駿, Nakamura Shun) is a Japanese footballer who plays as a midfielder for FC Gifu.

 Career

 Shun Nakamura joined J2 League club Thespakusatsu Gunma in 2016.
 After one season, he stayed in the J2 League and joined Montedio Yamagata where he played 147 games over 4 seasons for the club.
 After a brief spell at J1 League club Shonan Bellmare in 2021, in July of the same year it was announced Nakamura would be joining Avispa Fukuoka.